solid/authorization-panel/proposals/acp/policy-propagation.md

  *        the container because those triples are server managed and cannot be
  *        manipulated directly.
 Even if the decision was to still require acp:write
  *        access on the container becuase it is changing, I still think it is a valid
- *        case to have acp:delete to control deletion of the resource.
+ *        case to have acp:delete to change deletion of the resource.
  */
 export function deleteResource(agent: Agent, resource: Resource, container: Container) {
   if (!isAccessAllowed(agent, resource, HTTPMethod.DELETE)) return accessError(agent);